eduguy/CPSC-210-Personal-Project/README.md

 As a user, I want to be able to see all the climbs in the gym.

+As a user, I want to be able to add new climbs to the gym.

 As a user, I want to be able to track climbs that I have already completed.

 As a user, I want to be able to add climbs that I want to do at a later point in time.

-As a user, I want to be able to sort climbs by their style of climbing to find one that suits me.

 As a user, I want to be able to see recommendations for climbs that I might enjoy.

-As a user, I want to be able to locate climbs in a large gym easily.